huddybuddy321/RemoteState/README.md

 State library made for Roblox.

-Simplifies the process of replicating state across the network.
+Simplifies the process of replicating a server state to clients.